terrestris/geoserver_sync/README.md

 Adjust the `config.toml` to your environment or needs.

-If you want to use a GeoServer available on your host, the internal docker IP `172.17.0.1` (or whatever it is in your case) can be used to access it from the sync container.
+If you want to run the tool in docker and use a GeoServer available on your host, the internal docker host IP `172.17.0.1` (or whatever it is in your case) can be used to access it from the container where the sync tool is running.

 ## Build & Run